-The information display industry has been characterized by rapidly changing technology, accelerated product obsolescence and continuously evolving industry standards.
-Our success will depend upon our ability to further develop our technology platform and to cost effectively introduce new products and features in a timely manner to meet evolving customer requirements and compete with competitors' product advances.
+The information display and 3D sensing industries have been characterized by rapidly changing technology, accelerated product obsolescence and continuously evolving industry standards.
+Our success will depend upon our ability to further develop our PicoP® scanning technology platform and to cost effectively introduce new products and features in a timely manner to meet evolving customer requirements and compete with competitors' product advances.
 We may not succeed in these efforts due to:

-- delays in product development, - lack of market acceptance for our products, or - lack of funds to invest in product research, development and marketing.
+- Delays in product development; - Lack of market acceptance for our technology or products incorporating our PicoP® scanning technology; or - Lack of funds to invest in product research, development and marketing.

-The occurrence of any of the above factors could result in decreased revenues, market share and value.
+The occurrence of any of the above factors could result in decreased revenues, market share and value of our business.

-We could face lawsuits related to our use of PicoP® display technology or other technologies.
-Defending these suits would be costly and time consuming.
-An adverse outcome in any such matter could limit our ability to commercialize our technology and products, reduce our revenues and increase our operating expenses.
+We could face lawsuits related to our use of PicoP® scanning technology or other technologies.
+Defending these suits would be costly and time-consuming.
+An adverse outcome, in any such matter, could limit our ability to commercialize our technology or products incorporating our PicoP® scanning technology, reduce our revenues and increase our operating expenses.

-We are aware of several patents held by third parties that relate to certain aspects of light scanning displays and image capture products.
+We are aware of several patents held by third parties that relate to certain aspects of light scanning displays and 3D sensing products.
 These patents could be used as a basis to challenge the validity, limit the scope or limit our ability to obtain additional or broader patent rights of our patents or patents we have licensed.
-A successful challenge to the validity of our patents or patents we have licensed could limit our ability to commercialize our technology or display engines enabled by PicoP display technology and, consequently, materially reduce our revenues.
+A successful challenge to the validity of our patents or patents we have licensed could limit our ability to commercialize our technology or products incorporating our PicoP® scanning technology and, consequently, materially reduce our revenues.
 Moreover, we cannot be certain that patent holders or other third parties will not claim infringement by us with respect to current and future technology.
 Because U.S. patent applications are held and examined in secrecy, it is also possible that presently pending U.S. applications will eventually be issued with claims that will be infringed by our products or our technology.

-The defense and prosecution of a patent suit would be costly and time consuming, even if the outcome were ultimately favorable to us.
-An adverse outcome in the defense of a patent suit could subject us to significant costs, to require others and us to cease selling products that incorporate PicoP display technology, to cease licensing our technology or to require disputed rights to be licensed from third parties.
+The defense and prosecution of a patent suit would be costly and time-consuming, even if the outcome were ultimately favorable to us.
+An adverse outcome in the defense of a patent suit could subject us to significant costs, require others and us to cease selling products incorporating our technology, require us to cease licensing our technology or require disputed rights to be licensed from third parties.
 Such licenses, if available, would increase our operating expenses.
-Moreover, if claims of infringement are asserted against our future co-development partners or customers, those partners or customers may seek indemnification from us for damages or expenses they incur.
+Moreover, if claims of infringement are asserted against our future co-development partners or customers, those partners or customers may seek indemnification from us for any damages or expenses they incur.